 During John Scottus School Transition Year, we aim to help students become aware of their inner potential and chief talents, and to provide them with vision, so they can help make the world a better place for themselves and those around them.

-Our Development Education Project in India forms a major part of Transition year.
-Click HERE to read the 5 Year Programme recently approved by the JSS BOM and Board of Trustees.
+Our Development Education Project in Nepal and formerly in India forms a major part of Transition year.

-Each year since 2002 our Transition Year students have raised funds to travel to West Bengal in India and work with local communities in helping them develop education for their children.
-We have helped build a total of eight schools from scratch, plus extensions and classrooms onto twelve others, all in severely disadvantaged areas.
-One TY pupil describes visiting Kolkata.
+Each year since 2002 our Transition Year students have raised funds to travel to India and Nepal and work with local communities in helping them develop education for their children.
+The students of Transition Year have helped build schools from scratch, plus extensions and classrooms onto others, all in severely disadvantaged areas.

 Transition Year Drama